 There is no single, settled definition of the “Asia-Pacific.”
 The ambiguous borders of the region are reflected in the divergent political groupings of States within the U.N. system.
 The “Asia-Pacific group” is one of five regional groups of U.N. member states, stretching from the Pacific across the Middle East, yet Australia and New Zealand are considered separately as part of the Western European and Others Group.
 The U.N.
 Office of the High Commissioner for Human Rights hosts three regional offices or centers in what it calls the “Asia-Pacific region” — for the Pacific (including Australia and New Zealand), South-East Asia, and South and West Asia — while its Central Asia office is part of the “Europe and Central Asia region.”
 By contrast, UNHCR’s Global Report refers to “Asia and the Pacific” as comprising five sub-regions: Southwest Asia, Central Asia, South Asia, Southeast Asia, and East Asia and the Pacific.

 Ambiguity about the outer limits of the “region” is reinforced by the absence of common political institutions, bureaucratic frameworks, or judicial bodies.
 In terms of formal supranational organizations, there is the Association of Southeast Asian Nations (ASEAN), the slightly larger East Asia Summit, and the Pacific Islands Forum, but none of these are fully inclusive.
-The Bali Process focuses on forced migration in the Asia-Pacific region generally, but the inclusion of countries such as the United States and France make it difficult to characterise as a truly ‘regional’ platform.
+The Bali Process focuses on forced migration in the Asia-Pacific region generally, but the inclusion of countries such as the United States and France make it difficult to characterize as a truly ‘regional’ platform.